-In an effort to reach under-resourced, low-income, first generation-to-college, and underrepresented students who historically fail to apply to college or who "undermatch" academically and in terms of financial aid, several members of the Coalition for Access, Affordability, and Success are reaching out to counselors and mentors at higher education access community-based organizations (CBOs).
+In an effort to reach under-resourced, low-income, first generation-to-college, and underrepresented students who historically fail to apply to college or who "undermatch" academically and in terms of financial aid, several members of the Coalition for College are reaching out to counselors and mentors at higher education access community-based organizations (CBOs).

 Our interests in helping community-based organizations